- Updated: 08th March 2023

 The gorgeous beaches that Croatia’s island of Korcula enjoys are renowned.
 Bacva Bay Beach is a little isolated pebble bay with crystal-clear turquoise waters.

-Bacva Bay is a charming protected cove about 13 kilometres from Korcula and close to the settlement of Pupnat.
+Bacva Bay is a charming protected cove about 13 kilometers from Korcula and close to the settlement of Pupnat.

 There is also a tranquil fisherman’s cottage to visit.
 Located around 5km from Pupnat, Home Uvala Bacva 9475 is a stone thrown away from the beach and a gorgeous spot to hang out.